Daintree

 The Lodge is set in a rainforest which feels surprisingly empty, and dim as the canopy cuts down on the light reaching the ground.
 You hear sounds of the life in the canopy (including the noisome flying foxes.)

-I didn't see any rare cassowaries as I hoped but I did go on two good walks with Cooper Creek Wilderness tours.
-One was at night and I learnt about eyeshine and shining a torch around to spot life by the reflections from their optic systems.
+One tour was at night and I learnt about eyeshine and shining a torch around to spot life by the reflections from their optic systems.
+We saw a northern leaf tailed lizard but couldn't decide which way round it was (it looked like a X Ray picture).
 Saw birds sleeping on the ends of branches so vibrations from snakes climbing up would rouse them.
 Met one of the unwanted cane toads which are killing off predators which don't expect toads to be poisonous.
 The calls of the cane toads pollute the night.